MicrosoftDocs/learn/learn-pr/github/manage-sensitive-data-security-policies/includes/2-set-security-policies.md

 Here's an example of a basic security setting you could change at the organization level or for a whole enterprise.

 - You might choose to set base permissions for all members of one organization working in any repository owned by that organization.
 Select **Settings** in **Your organizations** to give collaborators a uniform level of access (*None*, *Read*, *Write*, or *Admin*).
 With this setting, one organization's members could have Read access to its repositories, while another organization's members could have Write access.
 - Alternately, you could apply that setting to every organization covered by the Enterprise plan.
 Select an enterprise from **Your enterprises** and choose **Policies**.
-The **Repository policies** tab enables you to review the base permissions for every user in every organization in the enterprise, and change them to "None," "Read," "Write," or "Admin."
+The **Repository policies** tab enables you to review the base permissions for every user in every organization in the enterprise, and change them to *None*, *Read*, *Write*, or *Admin*.
 With this setting, only specific individuals to whom you grant special privileges are able to exceed the base permission level.

 As you can see, settings that Enterprise administrators enforce cascade down to all organizations covered by the GitHub Enterprise plan, while settings not covered by Enterprise administrators are free to be customized by organization administrators.
 Only GitHub Enterprise administrators and organization owners can configure organization security settings.